CompGenomeLab/PHACTboost_manuscript/README.md

 A. AUROC and AUPR difference between PHACTboost and EVE, CPT-1, VARITY, gMVP and ENVISION over the whole test set.
 B. AUROC and AUPR difference between PHACTboost and EVE, CPT-1, VARITY, gMVP and ENVISION over hard cases.
 C. Protein-by-protein comparison of PHACTboost with EVE over 60 proteins with at least 3 neutral and 3 pathogenic variations.
 D. Comparison of average Spearman correlation between PHACTboost and DMS results with the average Spearman correlation between other tools and DMS data.

+The data found in the [Figure4/Data](Figure4/Data) folder was generated using the script "Figure4_ProduceData.R.